-9.27 The Park and the Millennium Green are key destinations especially for families with children, walkers with and without dogs and cyclists.
+- 9.27 The Park and the Millennium Green are key destinations especially for families with children, walkers with and without dogs and cyclists.
 Present access is limited for cyclists and pose some hazards for pedestrians.
-The Millennium Green trustees are keen to make best use of their land to

-- 9.28 The NPSG has worked with landowners and residents to try and enable improvements, and these potential changes, with their required legal changes, will need taking forward in the future.
+The Millennium Green trustees are keen to make best use of their land to support walking and cycling and have devised a new cycle route through part of the Green which would add much to the connectivity of the town.
+This is shown in Figure 9.5. - 9.28 The NPSG has worked with landowners and residents to try and enable improvements, and these potential changes, with their required legal changes, will need taking forward in the future.
 Some entail upgrading footpaths into bridleways, others using bridges not quite wide enough for full shared usage so needing pedestrian priority signalling, while others rely on landowner permissions.
 If the landowner of Footpath 21 agrees to allowing cycling, the Millennium Green trustees will take the proposal forward. - 9.29 Figure 9.5 shows the present access routes, how these could be improved for cyclists, and potential new access routes with the necessary legal changes needed.